shectmandaniel/Sentiment-Analyze/README.md

 2. Update the `application.properties` file with your Kafka credentials.

+3. Run from your console docker-compose up -d (Should start two containers, one of zoo-keper and another of Kafka)

-3. Build the project using Maven:
+4. Build the project using Maven:
     ```sh
     mvn clean install
     ```

-4. Run the application:
+5. Run the application:
     ```sh
     mvn spring-boot:run
     ```